Roots of Empathy

 Family visits may include breast/bottle feeding and changing of the baby's clothes and nappy.
 This helps the children develop their understanding of how to appropriately care for a baby and will be carried out in a highly sensitive manner.

 For more than ten years across Canada and internationally, thousands of children are learning respect and care for one another with the lessons started through their ROE baby.
-We are very excited at Kirk Sandall Infant School to have been chosen to participate in ROE, and we hope you are too.
-If you have any questions or would like more information please let us know.

 Latest News - 'How Tiny Teachers are reducing aggression in Doncaster classrooms' - Yorkshire Post